 C2.1.3.1.
 Participation in Development of Strategies and Plans.
 The SCO’s responsibility for evaluating partner nation capabilities and conducting necessary planning to meet requirements is specified in FAA Section 515(a) and is central to the military assistance planning and budget cycles of both DoD and State.
 The SCO Chief plays a central role in SA strategy development and program planning and an important role in the development of all other DoD, CCMD, Component Command, and Military Department (MILDEP) activities to ensure these activities are supportive of U.S. regional and country-specific military strategies; are appropriate to partner nation needs and political and cultural sensitivities; and promote rationalization, standardization, and interoperability within the partner nation forces and with the United States.

 C2.1.3.2.
 Theater Campaign Plans.
 A Theater Campaign Plan (TCP) implements the CCDR’s theater strategy and provides a comprehensive framework to integrate SC activities, ongoing operations, and contingency plan “Phase 0” shaping activities.
 TCPs serve as the integrating framework that informs and synchronizes all subordinate and supporting organization planning and operations toward the achievement of DoD Guidance for the Employment of the Force (GEF) end-states.
-The SC portions of the TCP is directed by the CCMD J5 and typically involves a series of regional and country-focused theater security cooperation working groups.
+The SC portions of the TCP are directed by the CCMD J5 and typically involves a series of regional and country-focused theater security cooperation working groups.
 The SCO and/or SDO/DATT, and DoD and interagency representatives participate in these working groups.

 C2.1.3.2.1.
 SCOs focus upon the country-specific component of the SC plan, commonly called the Country Plan, which specifies the CCDR’s near and mid-term objectives and desired end-states for SC with a given country and describes the methods to be used in obtaining them.
 CCMDs and other DoD agencies refer to country plans when formulating input into Foreign Military Financing (FMF) and International Military Education and Training (IMET) budget requests, and when determining activities and projects to support using Title 10 funds.